about me

 from west to east

-my recent trip from California to Florida condensed into a 6 minute hyperlapse (2016)
+a trip from California to Florida condensed into a 6 minute hyperlapse (2016)

 photography

-a bunch of photographs I've taken while traveling (2010-2015)
+a bunch of photographs I've taken while traveling

 two clips

-taken with a drone in beautiful locations (2019)
+experiments taken with a drone

 projects